Kuki people: Religions

-Prior to conversion in the 19th century to Christianity by Welsh Baptist missionaries, the Chin, Kuki, and Mizo peoples were animists; among their practices were ritual headhunting.
-Since the late 20th century, some of these peoples have begun following Messianic Judaism.
-The Bnei Menashe are a small group who started studying and practicing Judaism since the 1970s in a desire to return to what they believe is the religion of ancestors.
-The Bnei Menashe number below 9,000; several thousand have emigrated to Israel.

-The majority of Kukis are now Christians, with most belonging to Protestant denominations, especially Baptist.

 Due to the close proximity to Muslim-majority Bengal, a Kuki Muslim community has also developed.
 They are said to be descendants of Kuki men who had married Bengali Muslim women, a relationship requiring the husband to be a Muslim.
 They are mostly centred around the village of North Chandrapur in the Tripuri city of Udaipur.
 Notable Kuki Muslims include Khirod Ali Sardar of Chandrapur and Ali Mia of Sonamura.
 The community has been subject to scorn by other Kukis.